-UC Davis chemical engineering majors are well prepared for careers in industry, government and academia.
+Graduates from the UC Davis chemical engineering program are well prepared for careers in industry, government and academia.
 Graduates work in research, development and production positions for industries as diverse as biotechnology, aerospace and food processing.

-As an chemical engineering major, you will begin your study with an extensive series of foundation courses in science and mathematics.
+As a chemical engineering major, you will begin your study with an extensive series of foundation courses in science and mathematics.
 At the upper division level, you will take advanced courses in specific topics in chemical engineering.
-These courses will include subjects such as applied chemistry, applied mathematics, computers and automation and food process engineering.
+These courses will include subjects such as applied chemistry, applied mathematics, computers and automation, and food process engineering.

 Contact: firstname.lastname@example.org, (530) 752-2504